Product

 Tempting as that is, it’s not the best move for someone looking to end their churn, and here’s why:

 1. Stripe is a fantastic online payment provider.
-However, Stripe can be difficult to implement without at least some Stripe expertise on the team.
-The same goes for their dunning solution, their UI is complex to the point that it’s difficult to find where everything actually is.
+However, It can be difficult to implement without at least some Stripe expertise on the team.
+The same goes for its dunning solution.
+Its UI is complex to the point that it’s difficult to find where everything actually is.

 2. Stripe Smart Retries are convenient and allow you to send an email each time a payment fails or before an annual renewal.
 But you can’t add in more emails, fully customize the design of those emails, or account for in-app reminders and paywalls.
 Not to mention, you’d have to code up your custom credit card capture form, too.